Updated on July 14th, 2022

 What Is Academic Burnout?

 In the simplest sense, burnout is a negative physical, mental, and emotional state that arises in response to stress.
-While it’s traditionally associated with working professionals, it can impact anyone who participates in specific kinds of activities.
+While it’s traditionally associated with working professionals, it can impact anyone participating in specific activities.

 With academic burnout among high school students, the main stressors tend to be those related to schooling.
 This can include attending classes, handling homework, taking standardized tests, and similar activities.

-At times, academic burnout also extends into other parts of the school experience.
-For example, extracurricular activities may fall into this category, as well as certain social aspects of being a high schooler.
+At times, academic burnout also extends into other parts of the high school experience.
+For example, extracurricular activities and certain social aspects of being a high schooler may fall into this category.

 Regardless of the precise cause, burnout in students tends to lead to mental and emotional fatigue or exhaustion.
-For anyone, prolonged stress tends to be damaging, negatively impacting motivation, concentration, and more.
+For anyone, prolonged stress tends to be damaging, negatively impacting motivation, concentration, sleep quality, and more.
+Burnout can also disrupt sleep patterns, leading to chronic fatigue and further exacerbating mental health and academic performance issues.

 At times, the implications of burnout are broad, affecting a person’s entire life.
 In others, the ramifications are more focused, limited mainly to the activities that are the source of stress.